openmfp/portal-ui-lib/README.md

 You can set up a local instance of your application.
 This allows you to thoroughly test your application before you release it to production.
-Please follow our [local setup guide](./readme-local-setup.md) for this task
+Please follow our [local setup guide](./readme-local-setup.md) for this task.

 ## Requirements